 However, the systematic design and analysis of filter functions remains insufficiently explored despite these advances.
-Many prior works rely on fixed-shape filters, such as Gaussians, and focus on asymptotic behavior, without rigorously analyzing their practical efficiency, including the trade-offs between circuit cost, the success probability of state preparation, and the amplification of target state overlap.
-Moreover, the practical utility of the filtered states in improving the performance of downstream algorithms, such as QPE, remains insufficiently quantified in most studies.
+Prior works have already established that polynomial-based~\cite{lin2020optimal,Lin2020nearoptimalground,gilyen2019quantum}, Fourier- or time-evolution-based~\cite{Somma_2019,parrish2019quantumfilterdiagonalization,lin2022QETU,He2022_GaussianFilter}, and signal-processing-based transformations~\cite{gilyen2019quantum,motlagh2024GQSP,sunderhauf2023GQSVT} can be used for state preparation and spectral filtering.
+Our contribution is therefore not the generic idea of ``filtering before QPE,'' but rather a unified and cost-aware treatment of how filtering helps in QPE and how the relevant trade-offs should be quantified.
+In particular, many existing works rely on fixed-shape filters, such as Gaussians, and focus on asymptotic behavior without explicitly analyzing the combined effect of circuit cost, postselection success probability, and overlap amplification on the downstream algorithmic cost.
 It also remains unclear how to construct filters effectively when only partial spectral information is available, and how robust such filters are in the presence of Hamiltonian simulation errors or imperfect block-encodings.

-To address these challenges, we propose a unified framework for filtered-state preparation based on signal-processing-inspired filter functions implemented through polynomial or trigonometric transformations of the Hamiltonian.
-These include smooth and bounded filters such as Gaussians and Chebyshev filters, whose spectral profiles can be tuned to amplify components near the target eigenvalue while suppressing the rest.
-We analyze how filter bandwidth, rejection ratio, and circuit depth affect both the success probability and the overlap gain, and derive practical bounds that clarify the trade-offs between accuracy and resource cost.
-We also establish error propagation guarantees, showing how imperfections in the filter implementation affect the fidelity of the prepared state.
+To address these questions, we develop a unified framework for filtered-state preparation based on signal-processing-inspired filter functions implemented through polynomial or trigonometric transformations of the Hamiltonian.
+Within this framework, we analyze how filter bandwidth, rejection ratio, and circuit depth affect the success probability and overlap gain, and we derive bounds that make the trade-offs among overlap amplification, postselection, and filter cost explicit.
+We also establish error-propagation guarantees showing how imperfections in the filter implementation affect the fidelity of the prepared state.

-Furthermore, as another branch of early fault-tolerant algorithms, Krylov subspace diagonalization (KSD) has demonstrated promising performance for estimating ground-state energies using relatively shallow circuits and fast convergence in small Krylov spaces.
-However, existing KSD-based approaches primarily focus on eigenvalue extraction and do not directly yield a high-fidelity approximation of the ground state~\cite{saad_ksd, epperly2022theory}.
-In particular, while these methods provide access to Rayleigh quotients and subspace expectation values, they lack a mechanism to prepare a coherent quantum state that approximates the true eigenstate.